 Age 6 months to less than 1 year old

-Mutations eligible to enroll in this study were:
+Mutations eligible to enroll in this part of the study were:

 G1244E, G1349D, G178R, G551D, G551S, R117H, S1251N, S1255P, S549N, S549R.

 Mutations included in this part of the study:

 10 children had the G551D, and 1 had the G178R mutation.

 Children who weighed 7 kg (~15 lb) to less than 14 kg (~31 lb) received 50 mg of KALYDECO oral granules every 12 hours.

 All children took KALYDECO oral granules mixed with 1 teaspoon of an age-appropriate soft food or liquid every 12 hours with fat-containing food.
 All children continued to take their other CF treatments.

 For children age 6 months to less than 1 year old who took KALYDECO: